The Costly Mistakes Business Owners Make Managing Their Google Ads

 To win with PPC you need to be strategic.
 Tracking and measuring outcomes is the only way to ensure the execution of effective Google ad campaigns.
 Conversions are important, but profit is the primary factor.

 Appearing for irrelevant searches

 You may not believe it, but appearing for your targetted keyword searches isn’t always ideal.
 There are many cases where a company’s keywords can produce search engine results that are totally irrelevant to what the company sells.

 For example, your business supplies and installs air conditioning in Houston.
 You may not want to be appearing for searches where people are inquiring into the air quality of Houston, and they search for something like “Houston air”.

 Not considering negative keywords

 Another common mistake Google advertisers make is being found for negative keywords.
-This is a factor that is particularly important if you decide to run broad match keyword campaigns.
+This is a factor that is particularly important if you decide to run broad-match keyword campaigns.

-Take for example, your business sells baby formula.
+Take, for example, your business sells baby formula.
 I’m guessing you do not want your ads to appear when someone searches for “toxic baby formula” or “baby formula recalls”, correct?

-These types of searches not only will result in poor conversions, but they also have the ability to cause considerable damage to your business and brand reputation.
+These types of searches not only will result in poor conversions, but also have the ability to cause considerable damage to your business and brand reputation.

 Reasons why you should hire a professional for PPC